qorix-group/process_description/process/process_areas/safety_analysis/guidance/safety_analysis_guideline.rst

 * Unless the attribute sufficient is yes, mitigation and argument attribute can be still empty.
 * Continue the analysis until all fault models are checked.
 * The verification is done by applying the FMEA checklist :need:`gd_chklst__safety_analysis`.

+.. note:: If there are changes they have to be analysed with a impact analysis :need:`gd_temp__change__impact_analysis`.
+If needed the safety analysis has to be updated accordingly.
+Therefore all necessary steps have to be repeated.

 Step-by-Step-approach DFA:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^